-Annapurna Mini Circuit Trek is considered one of the classic and rewarding treks in the world.
+Annapurna Mini Circuit Treks considered as a classic and rewarding treks in the world.
 It offers tantalizing Himalayan mountain scenery, flora and fauna and the diverse ethnic groups of people, cultures, and traditions of Nepal.
 During the trek, we cross two different river valleys and make a circuit to the Annapurna massif.
-After the road is being constructed, the total length of the trekking route is shortened to 160 km.
-From Kathmandu, we can use land transport up to Bulbule and then we begin the trek onward.
+After the road had been constructed, the total length of the trekking route is shortened to 160 km.
+From Kathmandu, we can use land transport up to Syange and then we begin the trek onward.

 After crossing Thorong-La Pass we descend towards Muktinath, the important holy shrine for both Hindu and Buddhists.
 This part of the area is also interesting.
 Close to Muktinath temple, one can view eternal burning flame over the undergrounded water spring.